 The Pension Accumulation Fund consists of contributions paid by employers, interest earned on investments and any other income not covered by other accounts.
 This fund is charged annually with an amount, determined by the actuary, to be transferred to the Annuity Reserve Fund to fund retirement benefits for existing recipients.
 It is also relieved when expenditures are not covered by other accounts.
-The Pension Accumulation Fund as of June 30, 2016 and 2015 was \$126,396,704 and \$161,945,265, respectively.
+The Pension Accumulation Fund balance as of June 30, 2017 and 2016 was \$144,727,487 and \$126,396,704, respectively.